Japan's defense ministry seeks record budget as it faces growing threat from China

 A hefty 970 billion yen ($6.7 billion) of the budget request for 2025 covers the cost of bolstering strike-back capability with the development and purchases of long-range missiles and equipment for their launch, including from an Aegis-class destroyer.
 About one-third of it goes to a satellite constellation aimed at bolstering the capability to detect missile-related activity, as North Korea, China and Russia develop hypersonic missiles that are harder to detect and track.

-While pushing military buildup, Japan must deal with a shrinking troop size and is focusing on developing and buying more drones for surveillance and combat, requesting 103 billion yen ($710 million).
-It also seeks 314 billion yen ($2.17 billion) to build three new multi-purpose compact destroyers that require 90 crewmembers, less than half the crew size currently needed.
+While pushing military buildup, Japan must deal with shrinking troop numbers and is focusing on developing and buying more drones for surveillance and combat, requesting 103 billion yen ($710 million).
+It also seeks 314 billion yen ($2.17 billion) to build three new multi-purpose compact destroyers that require 90 crew members, less than half the crew size currently needed.

-Japanese defense officials say combat drones are “game changers” that can be on hours-long missions and lower human losses in combat and consider it a main pillar of Japan’s ongoing military buildup.
+Japanese defense officials say combat drones are “game changers” that can be on hourslong missions and lower human losses in combat, and they consider it a main pillar of Japan’s ongoing military buildup.
 The unmanned weapons can also help a country struggling with its aging and shrinking population.

-Japan has been struggling to fulfill SDF troop levels at 247,000 people.
+Japan has been struggling to fulfill Self-Defense Force, or SDF, troop levels at 247,000 people.

-The Self-Defense Force has faced difficulty attracting young applicants in recent years and fulfilled only half of its recruiting target of 19,598 last year, making it the lowest in the 70 years of SDF history.
+The SDF has faced difficulty attracting young applicants in recent years and fulfilled only half of its recruiting target of 19,598 last year, making it the lowest in the 70 years of its history.
 Last year, 6,258 mid-career personnel left, the highest number in 30 years.

 “Due to declining childbirths and working age population, it is inevitable that Japan will face a society of serious labor shortage,” the ministry said in an interim report on human resources, also released Friday.
 “We need to build an organization that can fight in new ways while strengthening defense power.”